EyeEm: History

 In early 2010, photographers Florian Meissner, Ramzi Rizk, Gen Sadakane and Lorenz Aschoff decided to host a mobile photography competition.
 The winners and runners-up were part of an exhibition that took place in Berlin on June 22 of the same year.

 During the beta period, EyeEm was an iPhone-only app and was called EYE'EM, and had around 5,000 users from 79 countries.
 In early 2011, the founders began working on the idea full-time and launched the first version of the EyeEm app on Android and iOS in August 2011.

-In March 2014, EyeEm partnered with Getty Images to distribute photographs taken by EyeEm users.
-By June 2014, EyeEm had over 10 million users.
+In March 2014, three months before it reported having more than 10 million users, it partnered with Getty Images to distribute photographs taken by EyeEm users.

-In March 2015, EyeEm reached 13 million users and launched Market, its online marketplace where users can sell their own images.
-A month later, in April 2015, the company raised $18M in Series B funding.
+The following year, in March, it reached 13 million users and launched Market, its online marketplace where users can sell their own images.

+In April 2015, the company raised $18M in Series B funding.
 The round was led by Valar Ventures and includes existing investors Earlybird Ventures, Passion Capital, Wellington Partners, Atlantic Labs and Open Ocean Capital.
 As part of the new round, Valar took a board seat at the company.

 In June 2015, EyeEm launched the Discover Feed, a manually curated feed.
-In September 2015, EyeEm launched EyeEm Vision (previously called EyeVision), a deep learning computer vision framework that attempts to identify and rank images by aesthetics and concept.
+In September, it launched EyeEm Vision (previously called EyeVision), a deep learning computer vision framework that attempts to identify and rank images by aesthetics and concept.

 In January 2016, EyeEm announced a new partnership with Alamy as another distribution partner besides Getty.
 In May 2016, EyeEm launched The Roll, an iOS app that attempts to analyze images to rank them by quality.

 At the Apple Worldwide Developers Conference (WWDC) in 2016, it was announced that The Roll would be one of the first apps to integrate with Siri.
 In July 2016, EyeEm reaches 18 million users and opened their Web Upload to all users.

 On February 16, 2019, EyeEm announced that they got hacked and its database was put for sale on the Dream Market.
 The database consists of roughly 22 million records and included email addresses and passwords.
 The passwords were stored encrypted (hashed and salted) with the SHA-1 algorithm.

+In April 2024, EyeEm changed its terms of use, requiring all users to grant a sublicensable right to their content for the purposes of training and improving "software, algorithms, and machine-learning models".